-If you are already registered with the DRC, contact the instructor immediately to discuss the DRC approved academic accommodations for this class.
+If you already have accommodations: Please contact me to make sure that I have received your Faculty Notification Email, and to discuss your accommodations.
 Accommodations can only be provided for registered students.
 The DRC is located at 116 Smith Memorial Student Union and can be reached by calling 503-725-4150 or by emailing DRC@pdx.edu.